openstack/rally/doc/feature_request/production_ready_cleanup.rst

 Use Case
 --------

-Rally should delete in any case all resources that it created during benchmark.
+Rally should delete in all cases all resources that it creates during tasks.

 Problem Description